Spirizeon/bersh/README.md

 - tab-autocomplete ⚪
 - input redirection ⚪

+## Configuration
+bersh shell uses a very minimal `.bershrc` file for its config

 ## installation
 > ⚠ this shell is still in development, setting it as your login shell may crash your system